MewsSystems/gitbook-connector-api/operations/enterprises.md

 ## Get all resource blocks

-Returns all resource blocks \(out of order blocks or internally used blocks\).
+Returns all resource blocks \(out of order blocks or internal use blocks\).

 ### Request